InspiringGroup-Lab/CoGNN/README.md

 mkdir Container-Artifact
 # Copy the artifacts from the container you just started.
 sudo docker cp <container-id>:/work ./Container-Artifact/
 # Modify the first line of the Dockerfile to select the CUDA runtime version you want.
+(You MUST use a devel version, since we need CUDA headers for compilation.)
 # Please refer to https://hub.docker.com/r/nvidia/cuda/tags?page=1&page_size=&name=devel-ubuntu20.04&ordering=
 # Now you are ready to build the image.
 sudo docker build -t cbackyx/cognn-ae:tagname .